 Delhi - Dussehra in the Indian capital, Delhi, is celebrated in much the same way as in other parts of the country.
 One of the finest places to visit in March in the world, the festival here is celebrated with an amazing spectacle of Ravan Dahan.

-Things To Do - Attend Ravan Dahan
+Things to do - Attend Ravan Dahan

-Where It Is Celebrated - Dussehra is celebrated all over India.
+Where it is Celebrated - Dussehra is celebrated all over India.
 Every place in the country has a unique way of celebrating the festival.

-Significance Of The Festival - Dussehra marks the death of demon king Ravana at the hands of Lord Rama.
+Significance of the Festival - Dussehra marks the death of demon king Ravana at the hands of Lord Rama.

 Suggested Read: Topmost Destinations to Celebrate New Year in India

-Another fine festival that carries immense significance in the life of every Muslim in India and all over the world, Eid-Ul-Fitr is one of India's biggest festivals and is celebrated for three days straight.
+Another fine festival that carries immense significance in the life of every Muslim in India and all over the world, Eid al-Fitr is one of India's biggest festivals and is celebrated for three days straight.
 It is an occasion when the Muslim community in the country attends a special community prayer in the morning, makes merry, and greets friends, family, and neighbors.

-Things To Do - Attend special community prayer in the morning, exchange sweets, make merry with friends and relatives
+Things to do - Attend special community prayer in the morning, exchange sweets, make merry with friends and relatives

 Suggested Read: Things to do in Medina - A Complete Guide to Visit ‘The Enlightened City’